projectacrn/acrn-hypervisor/doc/getting-started/building-from-source.rst

 ********************************************

-ACRN development is supported on popular Linux distributions, each with their own way to install development tools:
+ACRN development is supported on popular Linux distributions, each with their own way to install development tools.
+This user guide covers the different steps to configure and build ACRN natively on your distribution.
+Please refer to the :ref:`building-acrn-in-docker` user guide for instructions on how to build ACRN using a container.

   .. note::
      ACRN uses ``menuconfig``, a python3 text-based user interface (TUI) for